GSA-TTS/usagov-benefits-eligibility/content/readme.md

 ## Internationalization Support Toggle

 To toggle on the internationalization support feature, set the `langaugeToggleActive` to `true` in the `nuxt.config.js` file.

+## New Content Translation
+The content is now beinbg translated following a `dot (key.key...)` notation to allow for smooth translation.
+Currently the content of the content files are to be moved to their respective json language files.
+Following the convention layed out in the `locales/en.json` file. (will be migrating the content to json files that individually correspond to the content files before this branch is merged with main)
 <!--
 ## New File Structure 05/04/2022
 Now the content folder is structured as follows: